ibm-cloud-docs/log-analysis/agent/detach_agent.md

     ```
     {: codeblock}

 3. Remove the secret from your Kubernetes cluster.
-The Kubernetes secret contains the LogDNA ingestion key.
+The Kubernetes secret contains the logging ingestion key.
 Run the following command:

     ```
     kubectl delete secret logdna-agent-key -n ibm-observe